FactoryOptic/documentation/content/en/docs2/getting_started/configurations32.md

 ## Unmapped Mode

 In Unmapped mode, there isn't much to configure.
+Every iris motor connected to any Replica MDR will exactly match the Primary MDR iris motor position.
+Same for Focus, Zoom & Aux, if connected.

+Here it is critical to use the same model lenses with identical lens barrels.

 Generally you want all the MDRs to be the same model so you have one-to-one lens motors.
 For example, if you have an MDR-4 (supports 2 lens motors, iris and focus) as your Primary, you will only be able to command 2 motors per replica MDR.
 If you have a replica MDR-3 (supports 4 lens motors), Zoom and Aux will not do anything.

 ## Mapped Mode